Patapom/webgl/Web/blog/patapom/docs/BRDF/MSBRDFEnergyCompensation2.md

-Here, $\boldsymbol{\omega_v}$ and $\boldsymbol{\omega_l}$ respectively replace the vectors $\boldsymbol{\omega_o}$ and $\boldsymbol{\omega_i}$ used everywhere else in this dossier due to the choice of the $o$ subscript used by Heitz et al. to denote the canonical basis.
+Here, $\boldsymbol{\omega_v}$ and $\boldsymbol{\omega_l}$ respectively replace the vectors $\boldsymbol{\omega_o}$ and $\boldsymbol{\omega_i}$ used everywhere else in this dossier due to the choice of the $o$ subscript used by Heitz et al. to denote the original canonical basis.

 Next, if we make the assumption that the radiance $L(\boldsymbol{\omega})$ is constant over the entire area light then we can write: